eclipse-opendut/opendut/doc/src/user-manual/edgar/setup.md

 > If they do so anyways, undefined behavior and crashes will likely occur.

-If you want to setup an EDGAR without CAN support even after reading the above warning, you can pass `--skip-can-setup` on the EDGAR CLI while running the EDGAR Setup.
+If you want to setup an EDGAR without CAN support even after reading the above warning, you can pass `--skip-can` on the EDGAR CLI while running the EDGAR Setup.

 ## mTLS Client Authentication